Skip to Main Content Site Map

 Select each data type to read an in-depth description.

-Precinct Boundary and Election Results
+Precinct Boundaries and Election Results

-Precinct level election results merged with precinct boundaries from 2016, 2018, and 2020 were collected by our data partners.
+Precinct level election results joined with precinct boundaries from 2016, 2018, and 2020 were collected by our data partners.
 We peer reviewed these files as part of our Partner Data Validation effort, and provided detailed reports for each validated dataset.
 The Redistricting Data Hub team is working on creating 2022 files and making them publicly available.

 Voter Files